 - 3.10.1.
-Be a financial Full, Life, Honorary or Participant member of the Society, - Attend a Level 1 Accredited Judges Workshop and/or complete an online course 3.10.2. - A judge may become probationary if they are not assessed as 3.10.2.1. competent in all components at a Level 1 Accredited Judges Workshop. - A judge may become probationary through disciplinary action.
-3.10.2.2. - 3.10.3.
-Agree to abide by a Code of Conduct as produced by the Society, which is then returned to the Society - 3.10.4.
-Complete a Judges Agreement which is then returned to the Society - 3.10.5.
+Be a financial Full, Life, Honorary or Participant member of the Society, - 3.10.2.
+Attend a Level 1 Accredited Judges Workshop - 3.10.2.1.
+A judge may become probationary if they are not assessed as competent in all components at a Level 1 Accredited Judges Workshop. - 3.10.2.2.
+A judge may become probationary through disciplinary action. - 3.10.3.
+Agree to abide by and sign a Code of Conduct as produced by the Society, which is then returned to the Society - 3.10.4.
+Sign a Judges Agreement which is then returned to the Society - 3.10.5.
 Agree to have their details published by the Society so they can be contacted to accept Judging assignments - 3.10.6.
-Works as a judge ONLY when accompanied by an accredited ASHS Judge (accompanied judging assignment) - The ASHS Accredited Judge chosen to supervise must NOT be a 3.10.6.1. member of your family.
-For the purpose of this clause a family member shall mean: spouse, defacto spouse, child, sibling, parent, grandparent or the spouse or defacto spouse of any such person. - For each judging assignment a different ASHS Accredited Judge must 3.10.6.2. be used.
+Works as a judge ONLY when accompanied by an accredited ASHS Judge (accompanied judging assignment) - 3.10.6.1.
+The ASHS Accredited Judge chosen to supervise must NOT be a member of your family.
+For the purpose of this clause a family member shall mean: spouse, de facto spouse, child, sibling, parent, grandparent or the spouse or de facto spouse of any such person. - 3.10.6.2.
+For each judging assignment a different ASHS Accredited Judge must be used.

 - 3.10.6.3.
 Each assignment must be at a separate event, i.e. a 2 day show is one event. - 3.10.6.4.
-Each assignment should be at an event with an acceptable number of Australian Stock Horse events on the programme; i.e. 2 Led classes, 2 Hack classes, 2 Working classes, and at least one Champion and Reserve Champion. - The assignments should include as wide a variety of classes as 3.10.6.5. possible, with at least 1 Led class, 1 Hack class and 1 Working class and a Champion and Reserve Champion. - 3.10.6.6.
+Each assignment should be at an event with an acceptable number of Australian Stock Horse events on the programme; i.e. 2 Led classes, 2 Hack classes, 2 Working classes, and at least one Champion and Reserve Champion. - 3.10.6.5.
+The assignments should include as wide a variety of classes as possible, with at least 1 Led class, 1 Hack class and 1 Working class and a Champion and Reserve Champion. - 3.10.6.6.
 May NOT judge at State Shows, Royal Shows ASH sections or the ASHS National Championships. - 3.10.7.
-To become an Accredited Level 1 Judge a probationary judge will need to either; - Complete at least 3 accompanied judging assignments and be 3.10.7.1. assessed competent in all components by a current ASHS Accredited Judge - 3.10.7.2.
-These are than assessed by an ASHS Judging Assessor and the Convenor of the Events Committee. - 3.10.7.2.1.
-The Assessor and Convenor will determine if the candidate has graduated - 3.10.7.2.2.
+To become an Accredited Level 1 Judge a probationary judge will need to either; - 3.10.7.1.
+Complete at least 3 accompanied judging assignments and be assessed competent in all components by a current ASHS Accredited Judge - 3.10.7.2.
+These are than assessed by an ASHS Judging Assessor and the Convener of the Events Committee. - 3.10.7.2.1.
+The Assessor and Convener will determine if the candidate has graduated - 3.10.7.2.2.
 Or advise of the actions required to graduate. - 3.10.7.3.
 Head Office will advise the candidate of the outcome of the application, in writing and record the outcome.

-Associate Judges 3.11.
+3.11.
+Associate Judges